 Finally, we would like to mention that all the MQTT-based interfaces described in this section have been tested before their integration within the overall use case 3 testbed presented below.
-To this end, we followed the same approach that was suggested in our previous deliverable (Falchetto et al., Demonstration and validation of IHES- Generic IoT (Cycle 1), Agusut 2020).
-Namely, a docker container approach was followed, as it allows to isolate each software block (Docker, n.d.).
-Thereby, we encapsulated in one docker container the software code that implements the "use case 3 app" of Figure 18, i.e. the temperature predictor, the risk assessment block and the MQTT receiving chains described above.
-In another docker container we encapsulated an MQTT Eclipse mosquitto broker (Eclipse mosquitto, n.d.), and finally, in another docker container we encapsulated the MQTT publisher that was emulating the IHES sensing units by transmitting real MQTT messages.
+To this end, we followed the same approach that was suggested in our previous deliverable [5].
+Namely, a docker container approach was followed, as it allows to isolate each software block [6].
+Thereby, we encapsulated in one docker container the software code that implements the "use case 3 app" of Figure 19, i.e. the temperature predictor, the risk assessment block and the MQTT receiving chains described above.
+In another docker container we encapsulated an MQTT Eclipse mosquitto broker [7], and finally, in another docker container we encapsulated the MQTT publisher that was emulating the IHES sensing units by transmitting real MQTT messages.
 Thereby, the MQTT messages stemming from the generated data are published and conveyed to an MQTT broker.
 Then, the MQTT subscriber callbacks explained above receive the data, i.e. the MQTT topics.
-To deploy the docker containers we use Docker compose (Docker Compose, n.d.), which is a tool to orchestrate multicontainer Docker applications.
+To deploy the docker containers we use Docker compose [8], which is a tool to orchestrate multi-container Docker applications.

-In Figure 21 we show an example, where we test that an MQTT message that contains the temperature measurements is properly received by the MQTT callbacks explained above.
+In Figure 22 we show an example, where we test that an MQTT message that contains the temperature measurements is properly received by the MQTT callbacks explained above.
 First, note how the MQTT broker, whose tag is "broker_1", opens its port 1883 to listen new connections.
 And then, it detects a new connection from the MQTT publisher, whose IP is 172.18.0.3.
 Then, we can see how the MQTT publisher prints the line that it has read.
 This is the JSON data that embeds the MQTT topic and value that are transmitted by the MQTT publisher.
-Then, we can observe in Figure 21, that the MQTT broker detects a new connection from 172.18.0.4, this is the MQTT subscriber.
+Then, we can observe in Figure 22, that the MQTT broker detects a new connection from 172.18.0.4, this is the MQTT subscriber.
 Afterwards, the MQTT subscriber displays the MQTT topics and the associated value that it has received.
 Note, that the MQTT subscriber receives properly the MQTT message sent by the MQTT publisher and extracts the MQTT topic and value as it was expected.

-FIGURE 21.
+FIGURE 22.
 THE MQTT TOPICS AND VALUES ARE RECEIVED PROPERLY BY THE MQTT SUBSCRIBER